bmackley/PLE/README.md

 Steps:
 1. Set up an Angular app
 2. Set up Firebase
-3. Connect something in the Angular app with the Firebase database
+3. Prototype (Front-End) for viewing a question
-4. Set up logins with Firebase
+4. Integrate front-end with Tarah
-5. Prototype (Front-End) for viewing a qeustion
+5. Prototype for subjects page
-6. Prototype (Back-End) creating a question
+6. Prototype for concepts page
-7. Help Tarah integrate front-end content
+7. Set up app with Firebase
 8. LTI integration with one app
-9. LTI integration with two apps
+9. Refactor front-end for create_question page
-10. Refactor and make it look good and finish Alpha Testing
+10. Finish Alpha test to work out any last bugs